jhus5/azure-database-migration860/README.md

 8. Save and run your maintenance plan to start automating regular backups of your production database.

-##Milestone 5: Data recovery simulation
+## Milestone 5: Data recovery simulation (Refer to odt file for screenshots)
-A data discovery simulation was performed in this milestone  by mimicking data loss in the production environment.
+As a test to restore database, I selected to delete the following three tables from the database.

-1. AdventureWorks22 > Tables and then proceeded to delete the first three tables:
+AdventureWorks22 > Tables and then proceeded to delete the first three tables:
 (a) AWBuildVersion
 (b) dbo.Database.log
 (c) dbo.ErrorLog

-2.
+2. You can see some errors already from the assessment summary:

-data missing from azure data studio:
+and the three tables are missing from a quick inspection of the database from azure data studio: